petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 The response includes the file's description, newly assigned ID, title, and more.
 Note the `id` value for later commands.

-Next you'll use a Java class to upload a file.
+Next, use a Java class to upload a file.

 1. Go to the `java` folder and compile the Java source files.